Jutho/TensorKit.jl/docs/src/man/tensors.md

 When `BraidingStyle(sectortype(t)) isa SymmetricBraiding`, we can use the simpler interface of `permute`, which does not require the argument `levels`. `permute` accepts a keyword argument `copy`.
-When it takes the default value `true`, the result will be a tensor with newly allocated data that can independently be modified from that of the input tensor `t`.
-When `copy=false`, `permute` can try to return the result in a way that it shares its data with the input tensor `t`, though this is only possible in specific cases (e.g. when `sectortype(S) == Trivial` and `(p1..., p2...) = (1:(N₁+N₂)...)`).
+When `copy == true`, the result will be a tensor with newly allocated data that can independently be modified from that of the input tensor `t`.
+When `copy` takes the default value `false`, `permute` can try to return the result in a way that it shares its data with the input tensor `t`, though this is only possible in specific cases (e.g. when `sectortype(S) == Trivial` and `(p1..., p2...) = (1:(N₁+N₂)...)`).

 Both `braid` and `permute` come in a version where the result is stored in an already